-How Do I Know If I Have a Binding Contract?
+How Do I Know If I Have A Binding Contract?

 According to Arizona law, three elements must be present in order for courts to view a contract as legally binding and enforceable.
 In legal terms, these elements are referred to as “Offer,” “Acceptance,” and “Consideration.”
 Each of these deserves a little discussion, but first let’s clarify a common misconception.

+Sometimes you need the assistance of a business lawyer when you doubt whether your contract is binding or not.
 Some people believe that contracts must be in writing to be enforceable.
 While this is true for the specific types of transactions (listed below), all other (legal) oral agreements that contain the three key elements – an offer, an agreement, and consideration – are likely to be binding and enforceable under Arizona law.

 For an “offer” to exist, an individual, (or a group of individuals, or an organization) expresses a willingness to make a trade with another individual, group or organization.
 We’re speaking very broadly here, and the same basic principles of contract law apply whether you’re the CEO of a large corporation negotiating for the services of a new supplier, or whether you’re a mother offering child care services to a neighbor.
 An offer may take the form of a verbal communication over the phone, a written estimate, a proposal, or even an email communication.
 All these can potentially contain wording that constitutes a valid offer.
 Courts will also look beyond the actual wording to the context of an offer.
 In other words, if your friend says that he would “give his firstborn child” to have your rare book collection, don’t count on adding another turtle sticker to the family of turtles on the back of your car.
 No court is going to hold him to those words.
 The guiding principle here is whether a reasonable person, hearing what you heard, would interpret this as a genuine offer.
 (This does not mean that an offer must be reasonable in the sense of being wise…more on that shortly).